risingwavelabs/risingwave-docs/cloud/cluster-manage-clusters.md

 <card
 title="Update database version"
-content="When a newer version of RisingWave Database is available, you can update the database version of your cluster to the latest." cloud="update-database-version" style={{height: "87%"}}
+content="When a newer version of RisingWave is available, you can update the database version of your cluster to the latest." cloud="update-database-version" style={{height: "87%"}}
 />